Mohinder Singh Randhawa: Career

-Death and afterward
+Death and legacy

-Dr. Randhawa died on 3 March 1986 in his farmhouse in Kharar.
+Dr. Randhawa died on 3 March 1986 in his farmhouse in Kharar near Chandigarh.
 The library at Punjab Agricultural University is named in his honour and maintains a collection of his works and laboratory instruments used by him.
+At-least two Sikh artists were inspired by M. S. Randhawa, including Kirpal Singh and Mehar Singh.

 Published works

 Randhawa was a prolific writer.
 Apart from numerous papers on algae, he published many books on art, history, culture and agriculture.
 An autobiography in Punjabi Aap Biti was published in 1985.